Shlomo Grofman: Biography

 Shlomo Grofman established and developed two major hotel chains in Israel – Holiday Inn and Howard Johnson.
-As an appreciation for his outstanding achievements in introducing those chains to the Israeli market he was awarded several prizes.
+As an appreciation for his achievements in introducing those chains to the Israeli market he was awarded several prizes.
 From 1992 to 1996 he served as chairman of the board of Holiday Inn Hotels EMEA (Europe, Middle East, Mediterranean & Africa), and member of the World Board of Directors of Holiday Inn International.
 From 1996 to 1999 he was a member of the World Board of Directors of Howard Johnson Hotels & Inns.

 Shlomo Grofman is closely acquainted with the banking and insurance industries.
 From 1986 to 1988 he was a member of the executive committee of Bank Leumi LeIsrael Ltd. (Israel's second largest bank) and head of the bank's non-banking and financial services division.
 From 1986 to 1995 he served as the chairman of the board of Migdal Insurance Group.
 (Israel's largest insurance group) in which the Italian insurance giant Generali held a controlling stake.

 Mr. Grofman was a member of the board of directors of Carmel Investment Group Ltd (public investment company) and of Ayalon Holdings Ltd. (investment, properties, holdings and insurance) and as the Chairman of Mayanei Hayeshua Medical Center.

 Shlomo Grofman has been involved in numerous voluntary and nonprofit activities.
 Among other things, he was governor of Rotary Israel and a special advisor of the World President of Rotary International.
 He also served as the Chairman of the Friends of the Weitzman Institute.
 Mr. Grofman is currently chairman of the Board of Trustees of the Interdisciplinary Center for Law, Politics and Business in Herzliya, Chairman of Yuval – the Ensemble for Jewish and Cantorial Music and Member of the Israel-America Chamber of Commerce.